philest/ST-frontend/README.md

 ##Background
-The interface is for a personal project called [StoryTime](https://www.dropbox.com/s/7fuxc0xum6bv59o/About_StoryTime.pdf?dl=0).
+The interface is for-- and an extension of--  an existing personal project called [StoryTime](https://www.dropbox.com/s/7fuxc0xum6bv59o/About_StoryTime.pdf?dl=0).
 We’re a nonprofit scaling literacy for low-income families: to do it, we send illustrated kid’s stories by text message to families without books at home.